JohnnyMnemon1c/borodin_translit_telegram_bot/README.md

-# borodin_translit_telegram_bot
-your assistant in transliteration with logging to a file running from a docker container
+docker aiogram bot

+How to run:

+install docker somehow
+clone this repo
+add TOKEN from @BotFather to ../config.py run via docker